 If you attempt to repair major issues affecting your foundation, you might make some errors or fail to establish the extent of the problem.
 Hence, the issue will reoccur and deteriorate.

 By the time you call an expert, it will cost you more since the problems you attempted fixing have deteriorated and they will be repaired together with the new ones.
 Always avoid gambling with your foundation.
-Contact an expert immediately you notice problems with your foundation.
+Contact a Melbourne based foundation repair expert immediately you notice problems with your foundation.